RahulRewale/computer-vision/projects/object-classification/AlexNet/README.md

 ### Note
 Using more neurons in the fully connected layers and/or smaller dropout takes the training accuracy to >95%, but validation accuracy gets stuck around 88%.
 Using 64 neurons with dropout of 0.5 significantly reduced overfitting.
-I am currently trying to improve the validation/testing accuracy without overfitting to training dataset.
+I am currently trying to improve the validation/testing accuracy without overfitting to the training dataset.